Recipe Overview

 - Remove seeds.
 Use a fork to separate the squash into strands.

-To Cook Cut in Half In Oven:
+To Bake Cut in Half:

 - When tender, let cool enough to handle.
 Use a fork to separate the squash into strands.